vicarsen/operating-systems/chapters/software-stack/libc/drills/questions/libc.md

 ## Question Text

-Which of following is **not*- and advantage of using libc for programs?
+Which of following is **not** and advantage of using libc for programs?

 ## Question Answers